-Joseph J. Rucci, Jr., serves as an outside manager on the Company's Board of Managers and is also a member of the Compensation Committee.
+Joseph J. Rucci, Jr serves as an outside manager on the Company's Board of Managers and is also a member of the Compensation Committee.
 Mr. Rucci is founder/member of the Rucci Law Group with offices in Connecticut.
-He concentrates in the areas of business law, banking and not-for-profit organizations.
+He concentrates in the areas of business law, Trust and estates and not-for-profit organizations.
 He is admitted to practice before the Connecticut Bar, the United States District Court for Connecticut and the United States Court of Appeals for the First Circuit, as well as the United States Supreme Court.
-He is a director and chairman of the Governance Committee of the AmeriCares Foundation, Inc.; a director of the Pear Tree Point School Foundation, Inc.; a member of Rotary International and of the Sovereign Order of Malta.
-Mr. Rucci has been recognized for his expertise by The Martindale Hubbell Bar Register of Preeminent Lawyers and the National Directory of Who's Who on Executives and Professionals.
-Mr. Rucci was awarded a Juris Doctorate from the Villanova University School of Law in 1966 and graduated from Fairfield University in 1963.

-Frederick W. Telling, Ph.D., Prior to retiring from Pfizer in June 2007 after 30 years, Fred was elected a Corporate Vice President of Pfizer Inc and its Vice President of Corporate Strategic Planning and Policy in October 1994.
-He oversaw the company's realignment and focus on its human and animal health business - divesting its Food Science and Medical Technology groups, while acquiring Warner Lambert, Pharmacia and various consumer product brands.
-Concurrently, Fred was responsible for the company's policy development and he represented the company in many industry related outside Boards, including BIO where he served on its Board for over 10 years.
+Frederick W. Telling, PhD serves as an outside manager of Cytogel’s Board of Managers and is also a member of the Compensation Committee.
+Dr. Telling brings industry insight after serving Pfizer for 30 years.
+Dr. Telling was elected a Corporate Vice President of Pfizer Inc and its Vice President of Corporate Strategic Planning and Policy in October 1994.
+He oversaw the company's realignment and focus on its human and animal health business, divesting its Food Science and Medical Technology groups, while acquiring Warner Lambert, Pharmacia and various consumer product brands.
+Concurrently, Dr. Telling was responsible for the company's policy development and he represented the company in many industry-related outside Boards, including BIO where he served on its Board for over 10 years.

-Dr. Telling is currently the Chairman of Oragenics in Tampa, Florida and a Director of Cell Therapeutics Inc. based in Seattle, Washington and Eisai N.A.
+Currently the Chairman of Oragenics in Tampa, Florida Dr. Telling is also a Director of Eisai N.A.
 Inc. in Woodcliff Lake, New Jersey.
-Fred chairs the Compensation Committee and serves on the Audit Committee of both Cell Therapeutics and Oragenics.
+Dr. Telling chairs the Compensation Committee and serves on the Audit Committee of Oragenics.

-Dr. Telling is a member of the Board of the United Hospital Fund and an emeritus member of the Boards of several organizations with which he remains involved - the National March of Dimes Foundation, EAA, ORBIS, and the Smithsonian National Air & Space Museum.
-Fred is the President of the T-6 Racing Association and a member of The Metropolitan Club of Washington, DC.
+He is a member of the Board of the United Hospital Fund and an emeritus member of the Boards of several organizations with which he remains involved, including the National March of Dimes Foundation, EAA, ORBIS, and the Smithsonian National Air & Space Museum.
+Dr. Telling is the President of the T-6 Racing Association and a member of The Metropolitan Club of Washington, DC.